Hole cam

-In poker, a hole cam (or pocket cam) is a camera that displays a player's face-down cards (known as "hole cards") to television viewers.
+In poker, a hole cam, short for hole camera (also known as a pocket camera or a lipstick camera) is a camera that displays a player's face-down cards (known as "hole cards") to television viewers.

 The hole cam became popular in 1999 when the Late Night Poker program began using it in televised tournaments shown on British Channel 4.
 Cameras were also used in the Poker Million prior to gaining further popularity after the ESPN broadcasts of the 2002 World Series of Poker and the World Poker Tour began airing on the Travel Channel in 2003.

 In some cases, the camera is placed under a glass panel in the table and players are instructed to place their cards over the glass (as in the case of High Stakes Poker).
 In other cases, the rail of the table is elevated and a small camera placed within the rail, and players are instructed to examine their cards in the usual manner, but while they're in front of the camera (as is the case on the World Series of Poker and the World Poker Tour).
 The goal in both cases is to allow for the filming and broadcast of the player's hole cards to the spectators without exposing them to the other players.
 This has led to the audience garnering a greater understanding of what is going on at the table and an increased interest in the thought processes of the players.

 If the tournament is broadcast live when hole-card cameras are in use, the players and/or live audience must be sequestered from the commentators, for fear of information being relayed to the players at the table.
 Also, the broadcast is delayed a few minutes for additional security.